Sequential Specification Tests to Choose a Model: A Change-Point Approach: The Change Point Estimator

 In other words, the estimate $\dhatm$ is the point at which the p-values cease behaving as p-values testing a true null, with mean $1/2$, and instead are drawn from a distribution with a lower mean.
-It turns out that an equivalent expression for $\dhatm$ is:

-\citet{mallik} shows that as $n_t$, the number of data points at each value $t$, and the number of sampled values of $t$ increase, $\dhatm$ converges in probability to $\dstar$.